icefelt/eissfeldt_site/_posts/2020-06-09-Python-Application-Monitoring-examples-Graphite-Prometheus.md

 ![Monitor Important Things](/img/monitor.jpg#center)
 *Monitor Important Things*{: style="color:gray; font-size: 75%; text-align: center;"}

-How do you know your application is running?
+_How do you know your application is running?
 How do you know your application is running at peak performance?
-How do you know your application is running at peak performance without wasting money on unnecessary infrastructure or costs?
+How do you know your application is running at peak performance without wasting money on unnecessary infrastructure or costs?_

 **Application Monitoring** using **application metrics** can help answer these questions.
-With effective application monitoring, you can also analyze long-term trends, compare over time or experiment groups, and build the foundation for dashboards, alerts, and logging.
+With effective application monitoring, you can also **analyze long-term trends, compare over time or experiment groups, and build the foundation for dashboards, alerts, and logging**.

 -----------------------------------------

 In this post, we write two examples in Python from the book, ['Python for DevOps'](https://www.amazon.com/Python-DevOps-Ruthlessly-Effective-Automation/dp/149205769X) by Noah Gift, Kennedy Behrman, Alfredo Deza, and Grig Gheorghiu.
-In the `web.py` file, we use prometheus_client to **count the number of requests** on the base URL `/`, and we also use prometheus_client to **create a histogram to enumerate slow database requests** from the `/database` URL.
-In the `metrics.py` file, we define the counter and use StatsD to push the metrics to graphite.
+We create two files, `web.py` and `metrics.py`.
+In the `web.py` file, we use `prometheus_client` to **count the number of requests** on the base URL `/`.
+We also use `prometheus_client` to **create a histogram to enumerate slow database requests** from the `/database` URL.
+In the `metrics.py` file, we define the `counter` and use StatsD to push the metrics to graphite.
 These two examples help start the monitoring framework for your application or service.

 -----------------------------------------